samuelrizzo/jira-mcp-server/README.md

 "Search for issues assigned to John in PROJECT"
 "List all members of PROJECT"
-"Check what issues are assigned to Jane in PROJECT"
+"Check what issues are assigned to Jane in PROJECT" "Create a new bug issue titled 'Login page error' in PROJECT" "List active sprints for PROJECT"
 ```

 ## Continuous Development